Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 A little ways out of town, the Red Dragon Centre is a lively shopping centre with entertainment options for the whole family.
 There are numerous live music venues in Cardiff; the hottest live music club is arguably the unpronounceable Clwb ifor Bach, which hosts live bands at least twice a week.

-If it's a cultural experience you're after, Cardiff is the heart of the arts in Wales and offers plenty of theatre and performing arts venues.
+If visitors are after a cultural experience, Cardiff is the heart of the arts in Wales and offers plenty of theatre and performing arts venues.
 The architecturally beautiful Wales Millennium Centre is the base for the Welsh National Opera and the Dance Company of Wales, and also houses the Donald Gordon Theatre and the Weston Studio for all manner of performances.

 St David's Hall also hosts orchestral concerts, ballets, film screenings, and international touring bands.
 Sherman Cymru and the Chapter Arts Centre are smaller venues that host a variety of arts and entertainment performances, exhibitions, and workshops.